articleIcon-icon

 • Neglecting compliance with provincial tax regulations is also a common error.
 Some companies significant penalties due to under-reporting EI and CPP contributions.

-To avoid these mistakes, businesses should invest in comprehensive payroll systems that ensure accurate employee classification, track all working hours efficiently, and facilitate compliance with tax obligations.
+To avoid these mistakes, businesses should invest in comprehensive payroll systems that ensure accurate employee classification in Canada, track all working hours efficiently, and facilitate compliance with payroll tax obligations.

 Industry-Specific Payroll Reduction Tactics in Canada